spyder-ide/spyder-docs/doc/emergency-cpr.rst

    If so, then something's wrong with your install, not Spyder itself, and so we recommend following :ref:`troubleshooting-reinstalling-spyder-ref` to uninstall and reinstall Anaconda.

 #. **Disable any security software** you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
-   Make sure to re-enable it if it doesn't fix the problem, and if it does, add a rule or exception for Spyder.
+   Make sure to re-enable it if it doesn't fix the problem, and if it does, add a rule or exception for Spyder or Python.

 #.
-If it is currently installed "for just you", **try uninstalling and reinstalling Anaconda "for all users" instead**, and vice versa, as some systems can have issues with one or the other.
+If it is currently installed "for just you", **try uninstalling and reinstalling Anaconda "for all users" instead**, and vice versa, as some systems can have issues with one or the other installation method.

-#. **Check and repair/reset permissions**, your disk, and OS if all else fails
+#. **Check and repair/reset permissions**, your disk, and OS if all else fails.